albab19/ThesisProject2/DICOMHawk_thesis_project/README.md

 # Key Features

-- \*\*DICOMHawk enables potential attackers to perform DICOM operations on the two standard DICOM information models (STUDYROOT and PATIENTROOT) through its DICOM port.
+- DICOMHawk enables potential attackers to perform DICOM operations on the two standard DICOM information models (STUDYROOT and PATIENTROOT) through its DICOM port.

-- \*\*DICOMHawk provides an API service enabling attackers to interact with the DICOM server content.
+- DICOMHawk provides an API service enabling attackers to interact with the DICOM server content.
 Using the API endpoints, an attacker can serach and download studies, series, patient and images data.
 Moreover, they can upload files to the web api server.

-- \*\*DICOMHawk stores real DICOM files that are updated periodically through "The Cancer Imaging Archive (TCIA)" API and formed in a way that resembles real patient data of Danish citizens and in the Danish settings.
+- DICOMHawk stores real DICOM files that are updated periodically through "The Cancer Imaging Archive (TCIA)" API and formed in a way that resembles real patient data of Danish citizens and in the Danish settings.

-- \*\*DICOMHawk supports a dynamic data rotation mechanism that automatically replaces the stored DICOM files with the ones downloaded from TCIA.
+- DICOMHawk supports a dynamic data rotation mechanism that automatically replaces the stored DICOM files with the ones downloaded from TCIA.

-- \*\*DICOMHawk employs different types of honeytoken in both the DICOM server and the web API including encapsulated PDF canary tokens, honeyURLs (Fake URLs that is seeded into the DICOM data-sets), CredentialsHoneytokens, hidden endpoints and hidden credentials in the source code.
+- DICOMHawk employs different types of honeytoken in both the DICOM server and the web API including encapsulated PDF canary tokens, honeyURLs (Fake URLs that is seeded into the DICOM data-sets), CredentialsHoneytokens, hidden endpoints and hidden credentials in the source code.

-- DICOMHawk provides automatic threat intelligence chack on each unique IP address interacts with honeypot. here we have to talk about IPQualityscore, VTOTAL.....
+- DICOMHawk provides automatic threat intelligence chack on each unique IP address interacts with honeypot.

-- \*\*An optional Blackhole service is integrated to DICOMHawk blocking traffic on kernel level for the known mass-scanner services
+- An optional Blackhole service is integrated to DICOMHawk blocking traffic on kernel level for the known mass-scanner services

-- \*\*DICOMHawk uses centralized monitoring to track attackers activities.
-IT employs a loosely coupled Elastic Stack where Logstash only needs the honeypot's IP address to retrieve staged data from the Redis server.
+- DICOMHawk uses centralized monitoring to track attackers activities.
+IT employs a loosely coupled Elastic Stack where Logstash only needs the honeypot's IP address to retrieve staged data from the Redis server

--

 # DICOMHawk Monitoring System